 - Technology advances

-A reduction in prices for crucial production inputs (e.g., energy prices) will lower production costs.
-Producers would increase production output, which will lead to excess supply in the economy.
-While demand remains unchanged, producers need to reduce the prices of goods for people to buy their goods.
+A reduction in the prices of crucial production inputs (e.g., energy prices) will lower production costs.
+Producers would increase production output, which would lead to excess supply in the economy.
+While demand remains unchanged, producers need to reduce the prices of goods for people to buy them.

 Technological advances or applications of new technologies in production can lead to an increase in aggregate supply.
-Advances in technology will allow producers to lower costs.
-Thus, the price of the product is likely to fall.
+Advances in technology will allow producers to lower costs, which will likely lower the price of the product.

-One example is innovation in production technology, such as deflation during the industrial revolution.
-With the more sophisticated technology, the economic output can increase dramatically, even when using the same input.
+One example is innovation in production technology, such as deflation during the Industrial Revolution.
+With more sophisticated technology, economic output can increase dramatically, even when using the same input.

 The shocks caused by such supply may be less dangerous than those driven by reduced demand.
-This is because aggregate demand tends to increase along with lower prices, given the unlimited human needs.
+This is because, given unlimited human needs, aggregate demand tends to increase along with lower prices.

 A fall in prices due to a decrease in demand can be much more dangerous than an increase in supply.
-This kind of deflation is more likely to lead to sustained deflation and create a vicious cycle.
+It is more likely to lead to sustained deflation and create a vicious cycle.
 A decrease in demand can occur due to demand-side shocks, severe economic cycles, or tighter economic policies.

 Some of the factors causing a shock in aggregate demand are: